-Observe that two functions $f,h \in \ltd$ which \emph{agree up to a global phase}, i.e. there exists a unimodular constant $\nu \in \T \coloneqq \{ z \in \C : |z|=1 \}$ such that $f=\nu h$, are indistinguishable by their spectrograms since in this situation one has $|V_gf(\mathcal{L})| = |V_gh(\mathcal{L})|$.
+Observe that two functions $f,h \in \ltd$ which \emph{agree up to a global phase}, i.e., there exists a unimodular constant $\nu \in \T \coloneqq \{ z \in \C : |z|=1 \}$ such that $f=\nu h$, are indistinguishable by their spectrograms since in this situation one has $|V_gf(\mathcal{L})| = |V_gh(\mathcal{L})|$.
 The uniqueness problem in STFT phase retrieval asks for assumptions on $\mathcal{L} \subseteq \Rtd$ and $g \in \ltd$ such that every $f \in \ltd$ is uniquely determined up to the ambiguity of a global phase factor by $|V_gf(\mathcal{L})|$.
 Concisely, one seeks to find conditions on $g$ and $\mathcal{L}$ so that the implication

 holds true whenever $f,h \in \ltd$.
-This problem is well-understood if $\mathcal{L}$ is a continuous domain such as an open set.
+This problem is well-understood if $\mathcal{L}$ is a continuous domain, such as an open set.
 However, in all practical applications the set $\mathcal{L}$ is a discrete set of samples in $\Rtd$.
-Deriving uniqueness results from discrete sampling sets is a key step towards a discretization of the infinite-dimensional STFT phase problem and towards making the problem computationally tractable.
-The discretization problem has attracted recent attention in the mathematical community \cite{grohsLiehrJFAA, grohsliehr1, grohsliehr2, alaifari2020phase, att1, att2,grra}.
+Deriving uniqueness results from discrete sampling sets is a key step towards both discretizing the infinite-dimensional STFT phase problem and making the problem computationally tractable.
+The discretization problem has recently attracted attention in the mathematical community \cite{grohsLiehrJFAA, grohsliehr1, grohsliehr2, alaifari2020phase, att2,grra}.
 However, the uniqueness problem from measurements arising from discrete sampling sets remains much less well-understood than its continuous counterpart.
-In view of practical applications, the most important discrete sampling sets are lattices, i.e. $\mathcal{L} = L\Z^{2d}$ for some invertible matrix $L \in \mathrm{GL}_{2d}(\R)$.
-The natural question arises if similar to the case where phase information is present, every map $f \in \ltd$ is determined (up to a global phase) by $|V_gf(\mathcal{L})|$ assuming that the lattice $\mathcal{L}$ satisfies a density condition and $g$ has certain regularity properties.
-For the univariate case $d=1$ we highlighted in our previous work \cite{grohsLiehrJFAA} a fundamental difference of the uniqueness question in the absence of phase information: there exists \emph{no} window function $g$ and \emph{no} lattice $\mathcal{L}$ such that the implication \eqref{eq:uniqueness_implication} holds true for every $f,h \in \ltd$.
+In view of practical applications, the most important discrete sampling sets are lattices, i.e., $\mathcal{L} = L\Z^{2d}$ for some invertible matrix $L \in \mathrm{GL}_{2d}(\R)$.
+The natural question arises of whether similarly to the case where phase information is present, every map $f \in \ltd$ is determined (up to a global phase) by $|V_gf(\mathcal{L})|$ assuming that the lattice $\mathcal{L}$ satisfies a density condition and $g$ has certain regularity properties.
+For the univariate case $d=1$ we highlighted in our previous work \cite{grohsLiehrJFAA} the following fundamental difference of the uniqueness question in the absence of phase information: there exists \emph{no} window function $g$ and \emph{no} lattice $\mathcal{L}$ such that the implication \eqref{eq:uniqueness_implication} holds true for every $f,h \in \ltd$.